A: This has to be one of my favorite Louisiana meals, next to Gumbo.

 A: although cold weather definitely screams for gumbo.

 T: true dat.

-A: well, for anybody that doesn’t know, and who couldn’t figure out from our brief description at the top, grillades are made from beef (although traditionally veal), tomatoes, in this case- wine, and many spices like cardemom, fennel, allspice, cinnamon, star anise, nutmeg… and I think that’s all I put in it.
+A: well, for anybody that doesn’t know, and who couldn’t figure out from our brief description at the top, grillades are made from beef (although traditionally veal), tomatoes, in this case- wine, and many spices like cardamom, fennel, allspice, cinnamon, star anise, nutmeg… and I think that’s all I put in it.
 And you pretty much just stew it all together for a really long time until the meat is perfectly tender.

 T: Man, these were some good grits and grillades.
 It’s been quite some time since we’ve had them, it seems.
-Anyway, they definately had that “Bobby” taste to them- which is a good thing.
+Anyway, they definitely had that “Bobby” taste to them- which is a good thing.

 A: yeah, I think that’s all those spices.
 His are actually the only grillades I’ve eaten.
 And, let me tell ya, there was nothing like a little 4-oz portion cup of grillades every saturday morning.
 Particularly when I was too hung over to eat breakfast before coming to work.

 A: hey, man, everybody else got Saturday off and partied while I had to be at work at either 5:30 or 6:30 in the morning for the last 6 months before we moved.

 T: i know, I’m just messin’ with you.

 A: so, what’d you think of this meal?